 This is the time period during which you’re locked into the contract with your existing supplier.
 Its length will depend on how long your deal runs for.
 But it normally kicks in once your cooling off period expires and will last for between 12 to 24 months.
 To check if you’re within this period, it’s best to call your existing provider.

 If you decide to leave during the minimum term, it’s likely to cost you £100s.
 Under Ofcom rules, providers can charge customers up to 100% of the value of the remaining monthly payments, minus the amount they save by not having to supply the service anymore.

 So, it’s normally worth sticking with it until your minimum term ends.
 If you’re desperate to leave your current deal, look at whether the savings you’d make after switching would make up for the exit fees.
 Sometimes, another supplier may offer to buy your existing provider out of your contract.
 But accepting this sort of offer may give you a weak hand when it comes to haggling with your provider.

 You can only escape the minimum term without facing a penalty if the service you’re receiving is below the standards set out in the contract.
 For example, if your provider is not giving you the broadband speed it promised it would.
 You may also be able to get out early if your provider increases prices within the agreed contract term – something that gives you a 30-day window to decide whether you should switch.

 How do I cancel my broadband contract?

+Ofcom’s ‘one touch’ switching process means you only need to call your new provider to arrange a switch.
+They will contact your existing provider on your behalf to let it know you’re leaving them.
 You will then receive notification letters from both your existing provider and your new one to inform you of the switch.

+BT, for example, requires 30 days if you’re simply disconnecting, but only 14 days if you’re switching to another provider.
 Your contract will usually be cancelled at the end of the required notice period.